 Interim changes to the flexi time scheme

-To enable colleagues to respond by working more flexibly, there will be changes to our flexi time scheme which will remain in place until we deem it necessary to cease or alter such arrangements as the situation evolves.
+To enable colleagues to respond by working more flexibly, there'll be changes to our flexi time scheme which will remain in place until we deem it necessary to cease or alter such arrangements as the situation evolves.

 This change is to allow us to continue to deliver and support its priority services and to enable colleagues to balance personal and work commitments during this challenging time.